zeezout/zzSlicer/README.md

 * Reads ASCII or Binary STL files
 * Slices facets in the STL file into line segments
 * Combines the line segments to segment paths
-* Rearranges the paths to optimize print head travel
+* Rearranges segment paths to optimize print head travel
+* Surface with more than 45 degree angle are printed as a double layer (can be swiched off).
 * Outputs the paths as Gcode file
 * Shows the 2D paths on screen

 ##What is missing
-* An userinterface.
-You'll need to change the constants in the file to change for example the STL file that is opened.
 * Horizontal surfaces are not printed at all
-* Surface with more than approx 45 degree angle are not printed as a surface, need to add double or more layers in your STL model to get these surfaces to print correctly.

 ##Uses
 * QuantumConcepts.Formats.StereoLithography STLdotNET library to read STL files